JStrebeyko/cogsci-ma-thesis/progress.md

 ## 19.11

+### data

+- [ ] explore the data a bit:
+- ✅ allow getting _all_ the revisions for a given article;
+- ✅ create a pipeline for saving the revisions in csv files;
+- group and plot revisions per rev - non-rev
+- learn to identify "difficult subjects" computationally, like with wikidata topology, (cat: history, inc. Poland / Ukraine)

 ### model access

 - [ ] find (maybe on [this SpeakLeash GH project](https://github.com/speakleash/Bielik-how-to-start)) out if I can used unquantized version of Bielik somewhere